BRAINIFII/Treye/README.md

 alerts via email and Notification Toasts when prices drop.

 ### Installations
-Run this command to run all the required modules.
+Run this command to install all the required modules.
+Please make sure pip is installed.
 ```
 pip install -r requirements.txt
 ```